DavidAdewale/budget-app/README.md

-# BUDGETING APP
+# PERSONAL BUDGET TRACKER

-A simple budget app - a group project assigned by CWW Africa.
+Personal Budget Tracker - a group project assigned by CWW Africa.

 \*\*Preview the app:
 Preview this app on your device by visiting this url - https://cww-budgetapp.netlify.app/